praisethemoon/blog/src/posts/2023/12/type-c.md

 I will write about my history with creating languages some other time.
 At the moment, let's focus on Type-C.

 This language is designed with the following goals in mind:
-- Productivity: The language shouldn't slow you down
+- Productivity: The language shouldn't slow you down.
-- Type safe: Reduce run time errors
+- Type safe: Reduce run time errors.
 - Efficiency: The language should be fast.
 As fast as possible
 - Concurrency: The language should have inherent support for concurrency
 - FFI: The language should have a good FFI, especially for C